 1. End-pose of clip A doesn’t match start-pose of clip B

-Clip A ends with subject facing left, holding a coffee cup.
-Clip B starts with subject facing right, hands empty.
-Brain reads “discontinuity.”
+Clip A ends with the subject facing left, holding a coffee cup.
+Clip B starts with the subject facing right, hands empty.
+The brain reads “discontinuity.”

 How to spot it: pause clip A on the last frame and clip B on the first frame.
 Look at subject pose, camera direction, framing.
-Any mismatch = abrupt.
+Any mismatch reads as abrupt.

 2. Camera motion doesn’t bridge

-Clip A ends with camera dollying in.
-Clip B starts with locked wide.
-The forward motion energy stops dead.
+Clip A ends with the camera dollying in.
+Clip B starts locked and wide.
+The forward-motion energy stops dead.

 How to spot it: clip A’s camera is doing something (panning, dollying) at the cut, and clip B starts static.